#THE MEANING OF LIFE

 For thousands of years, religious traditions around the world have taken on the task of explaining the meaning of life.
 For whatever woes we have, there is some spiritual explanation that aims to redirect us.
 The dominant religions in Western civilization are Judaism, Christianity and Islam, and among these we find some common perspectives on life’s meaning.

 While procreation might very well give us a purpose beyond our individual selves, is it a cure-all for the problems of life’s meaning?
 Perhaps not.
 First, having children invites a new set of miseries for parents.
 There is the need to cut back on one’s most cherished private leisure activities to make time for the exhausting task of child-rearing.
 There are the constant worries about physical dangers to our children, from poorly designed highchairs to automobile accidents.
 There is the endless battle to block the bad influences of sex, drugs and violence in the media and schools.
 There are the inevitable clashes with children during the terrible twos, the rebellious teens, and all years in between.
-We also suffer along with our children when they are harmed or upset – as reflected in a recent expression that parents are only as happy as their saddest child.
+We also suffer along with our children when they are harmed or upset, as reflected in a recent expression that parents are only as happy as their saddest child.
 Marriages often suffer as a direct result of children, sometimes because of a decline in marital intimacy as privacy becomes impossible, other times because of fights over who should do which child-rearing chores.
 When things end in divorce, the presence of children can lead to vicious and all-consuming custody battles.
 In effect, having children involves exchanging Sisyphus’s problem of futility for Job’s problem of suffering.

 Life after Death

 With the limited success of procreation as a cure for life’s anguish, religion offers a backup plan: finding meaning in this life through the prospect of immortality in the next.
 Most faith traditions present some account of life after death.
 While the details vary, the core notion is that the essential part of my conscious identity survives the death of my body in a more perfect state of existence.
 I might exist in a three-dimensional form that resembles my current shape, but is constructed from a more flawless substance.
 Alternatively, I might exist as a purely spiritual thing that takes up no three-dimensional space.
-In any case, the real me lives on after my body dies.
+In either case, the real me lives on after my body dies.

 With such an all-encompassing solution to the problem of life’s meaning, it is no surprise that the idea of life after death has been so uniformly embraced by the world’s religions.
 What could be wrong with a solution that is so widespread?
 The first obstacle to the life after death solution concerns how strongly we actually believe in it.
-Let’s set aside the issue of whether an afterlife realm really exists – a matter that is stubbornly resistant to absolute proof or disproof.
+Let us set aside the issue of whether an afterlife realm really exists – a matter that is stubbornly resistant to absolute proof or disproof.
 The more important issue concerns the level of conviction that the idea holds within us.
 Suppose that we passed a questionnaire out to all religious believers around the world with these two questions:

 • On a scale of one to ten, how strong is your conviction that Paris, France exists?